lsegal/yard/docs/GettingStarted.md

 RDoc syntax expects you to describe your method in a completely free-form manner, YARD recommends declaring your parameters, return types, etc. with the `@tag` syntax, which makes outputting the documentation more consistent and easier to read.
-Consider the RDoc documentation for a method reverse:
+Consider the RDoc documentation for a method to_format:

     # Converts the object into textual markup given a specific `format`
     # (defaults to `:html`)